cpp-que-son-excepciones

 What are and how to use exceptions in C++

-An exception in C++ is a mechanism that allows handling errors or unexpected situations during the execution of a program.
+An exception in C++ is a mechanism that allows handling errors or unexpected situations during program execution.

 When an exception occurs: